rebecavalverde/help-docs/docs/en/general/developers.md

 ## [Import API](https://flat.io/developers/docs/import/) ("Edit on Flat")

-The Import API is the easiest way to add scores to your users’ Flat accounts.
+The Import API is the easiest way to add scores to your users' Flat accounts.
 With two clicks, a user can edit any sheet music available on the Internet.
 This component can be simply integrated into your website or app with just a few lines of code.

 ## Need help?